 Navigate the ebbs and flows of life with courage

 Tom Nash is an Australian music producer and public speaker.
 As a teenager, he suffered an illness that left him with terrible face scarring and caused the amputation of both his arms and legs.
-But you would be surprised if you thought that his was a sob story.
-One of the most popular Sydney DJs, making waves in the clubs and at the festivals, he taught us the powerful lesson in resilience and resourcefulness.
+But you would be surprised if you thought that his story was a sob-worthy one.
+The popular Sydney DJs, making waves in the clubs and at the festivals, he taught us the powerful lesson in resilience and resourcefulness.
 His final words sounded like a powerful mantra: